friskymouse/friskymouse.github.io/content/en/docs/features/highlighter/highlighter.md

 ### Adding an Outline

 - To add an outline, enable the `Show Outline` switch.

-{{< alert icon="💡" text="You can change the outline's color and thickness value.
+- You can change the outline's color and thickness value.
 The default border style is set to solid.
-However, you can choose one from the available styles." />}}
+However, you can choose one from the available styles.

 ![Alt Adding an outline](/images/docs/highlighter-outline.gif)